 Rahul Gandhi said something in an interview about connecting MRI machines together.
-The clip is now widely available, shared around as the final proof of idiocy.
+The clip is now widely available, shared around as final proof of idiocy.
 Ah, Pappu, says the knowledgeable in a sad sort of way, shaking their heads.
 Foolish, foolish boy.

 Connect a few billion neurons and you have more than a few neurons- you have the human brain.
 Connect a few billion computers and you have more than computers.
 You have the Internet.
 What benefits would we gain if we have MRI machines connected to the web?
 Off hand, and after five minutes of googling, I can think of five, some of which exist now, even as we speak.

 Data.
-Data collection is what we do least in India because we are all too busy treating patients.
+Data collection is what we do least in India because we are all busy treating patients.
 Data is precious.

 Remote monitoring.
-Support by technicians from afar.
+Technical support from afar.

 Efficient utilization of machines.
 Today there are centres with MRI machines running idle while others are overbooked.
 With connected machines you can reserve slots like you do for train berths.

 There may be others, but I’m not tech savvy enough to think of them.
 Interested people can look up connected scan machines in the Internet of Things (IOT) in the Hospital, among such wonders as connected drug inhalers, and even (why not) connected sphygmomanometers.
 We underestimate or rubbish innovation at our peril, at the risk of fading away into the sunset like dinosaurs, like many clinicians do, raging raging against the light, against keyhole surgeries, against robotics, against specialisation, against all things new.